s-zeid/site/projects/amirunninglinux/privacy-policy/index.md

 **Android app:**

-* As distributed through a source code repository or Web page owned by the user `scottywz` on GitLab, Bitbucket, GitHub, or hosted on the server that hosts `s.zeid.me`
+* As distributed through a source code repository or Web page owned by the user `s-zeid` on GitLab, Bitbucket, GitHub, or hosted on the server that hosts `s.zeid.me`
 * As distributed through [the official Google Play listing][google-play]